Some results on contraction rates for Bayesian inverse problems: Consistency and contraction rates

+Well-posedness of the posterior for inverse problems on Banach spaces has been discussed in \cite{Stuart} in a very general setting.
+It provides certain technical assumptions which are sufficient to show well-posedness.
+However, it can be cumbersome to show that the assumptions hold even in simple cases as can be seen in \cite{agapiou}.

+We give necessary and sufficient conditions for the posterior to be well-posed when the model \ref{eqn:begin} is defined on Banach spaces \ref{well-posedness}.

-As we see in the example above, in the finite dimensional setup, a nondegenerate linear $G$ ensures well-posedness of the inverse problem and makes the problem of finding contraction rates easy.
+In the finite dimensional setup, a nondegenerate linear $G$ ensures well-posedness of the inverse problem and makes the problem of finding contraction rates easy.
 The same clearly does not hold for infinite dimensional case, which has received considerable attention only recently.
 We shall now outline some of these studies of contraction rates in infinite dimensions, pointing out the relations to our main result.

-In the two papers \cite{Zanten} and \cite{Zhang}, the authors deal with mildly ill-posed [see equation~\eqref{M}] and severely ill-posed [see equation~\eqref{S}] inverse problems, respectively.
-Both these studies assume Gaussian priors and white noise.
-They first calculate the mean and covariance operator of the posterior distribution (which is Gaussian as well) and find a bound for $f_{n\xi}^y$ defined above, using Markov inequality and then take the expectation of the resulting random variable.
-At this point, they use the assumption that $\varphi_k = e_k$ where $\{\varphi_k\}$ is basis on which the prior is diagonal and recall that $\{e_k\}$ is the eigenbasis of $G^TG$.
+In the papers \cite{Zanten} and \cite{Zhang, Knapik}, the authors deal with mildly ill-posed \eqref{M} and severely ill-posed \eqref{S} inverse problems, respectively.
+Both these studies use scalable Gaussian priors and white noise.
+They first calculate the mean and covariance operator of the posterior distribution (which is Gaussian as well) and find a bound for $f_{n,\xi}^y$ defined above, using Markov inequality and then take the expectation of the resulting random variable.
+At this point, they use the assumption that $\varphi_k = e_k$ where $\{\varphi_k\}$ is the basis of $\calH_1$ with respect to which the covariance of prior is diagonalizable (recall that $\{e_k\}$ is the eigenbasis of $G^TG$).
 Using this assumption, they show that the expectation of $f_{n,\xi}^y$ equals the sum of a series and the estimate for the value of the sum provides the contraction rate.
+In \cite{Vaart}, the authors provide adaptive priors to get contraction rates which match the minimax rates (except for a logarithmic term) when using priors which are diagonalizable in the basis of $G^TG$.

-In the paper \cite{agapiou}, the authors again work with Gaussian priors, but with observational noise which may not necessarily be a white noise, generalizing some recent results \cite{florens-simoni2012, florens-simoni2014, Zanten, Knapik}.
+In the paper \cite{agapiou}, the authors again work with Gaussian priors, but where $\varphi_k = e_k$ may not hold.
+Further, observational noise may not be white, generalizing some recent results \cite{florens-simoni2012, florens-simoni2014, Zanten, Knapik}.
 They work with the explicit expressions for the mean and covariance of the Gaussian posterior, obtaining contraction rates for mildly ill-posed problems.
-Further, in this setup, $G$ may not have a SVD.
+The paper makes use of certain technical assumptions comparing the covariance operators of noise and prior measures to the linear operator $G$.
+The paper gets contraction rates only when the true solution $u_0$ lies in the Cameron-martin space of the prior, in particular when $u_0 \in \calH^\gamma$ for $\gamma \ge 1$, where $\calH^\gamma$ is the Hilbert scale of order $\gamma$ defined in Section~3 of \cite{agapiou}.